Trasselfrisyr/MiniWI/README.md

 Hardware notes for connection of MIDI, pressure sensor, keys and joysticks are available in the MiniWI.ino file.

+The MIDI routines and the MIDI connections are pretty standard, but I first found them on the midikits.net website, so I'll give Tom Scarff a mention here.
+Kept his nice MIDI pinout ASCII sketch thing and some comment style too.

 The controller is made to work well with synthesizers using wind controller patches from Patchman Music, with the breath data sent by CC #2 (Breath).
 For testing I’ve been using their wind controller soundbank for Roland JV-1010.

 http://www.patchmanmusic.com